Harmonizing ISO 13485 and FDA QSR 21 CFR 820.

-The FDA’s initiative to use ISO 13485:2016 is set to take place in 2019.
+The FDA’s initiative to use ISO 13485:2016 was set to take place in 2019.
 The FDA intends to revise its Quality Service regulations for medical devices to better meet the need for requirements that address the international consensus standard for medical device manufacturing.
-Although the goal is 2019 the FDA faces many logistical challenges in making this switch.
+Although the goal was 2019, the FDA faces many logistical challenges in making this switch.
 They will need to revise multiple agency documents that reference 21 CRF Part 820 and also train FDA investigators how to audit against ISO 13485:2016.

 In the meantime, the medical device industry can rely on AAMI TIR102:2019, which is a bi-directional mapping tool that was released on August 30, 2019.

 Purchase a copy of AAMI TIR102:2019 here.

 QSR and ISO 13485:2016